team-watchdog/apoc-gardens-wiki/public/markdown/Roots/radish.md

 - Clubroot disease

 **Symptoms:**
-- **Clubroot disease:** When grown in low pH (acidic) soils it can cause serious damage to the crop.
+- When grown in low pH (acidic) soils it can cause serious damage to the crop.
 The roots of the plant become thick and club shaped.

 **Management:**
-- **Clubroot disease:**
 - The causal organism remains in the soil for a long time and cannot be destroyed by chemicals.
 - Check the soil before planting and, if necessary, increase the pH by applying lime.
 - Uproot and burn the infected plants.
 Don't use infected plants for compost preparation.
 - Disease can be minimized by transplanting crops which are not in the same genus for about four years.

 ## Difficulty Rating
-### Low country wet zone (Difficulty: 6/10)
+### Low country wet zone (Difficulty: 8/10)
 **Explanation:** Radish can be challenging in the wet zone due to high humidity and potential fungal diseases.
 **Challenges/Adaptations:**
 - Monitor plants closely for disease signs.